RamitKataria/group-meeting-planner/README.md

 ### Standard requirements

 1. As a user, I want to be able to use the website as a guest, or as a registered user if I want extra features[<sup>1</sup>](#footnotes)
-2. As a registered user, I want to be able to delete my account and update account information ([Settings Page](#account-settings-page))
+2. As a registered user, I want to be able to delete my account and update account information (Settings Page)
-3. As a registered user, I want to be able to change the meeting span after creating it by logging into the account I used to create it
 5. As a registered user, I want to be sent an email verification to change my password when I forget the password
 7. As an attendee, I want to be able to create an account through some external authentication service
 8. As an attendee, I want to be able to log in to my account through the same external authentication service
-9. As a meeting organizer, I want to be able to remove a user from a meeting
-10. As a user, I would like my private data to not be accessible through API.
+10. As a user, I would like my private data to not be accessible through API by unauthorized users

 ### Stretch Requirements

 1. All meeting attendees should be able to vote for the best meeting time from all the options provided by the website
 2. As the meeting organizer, I want to be able to limit access to the meeting info and availability to registered users with given email addresses
 3. As a user, I want to be able to import my availability from a link to my personal availability ICS file
+4. As a registered user, I want to be able to change the meeting span after creating it by logging into the account I used to create it
+5. As a meeting organizer, I want to be able to remove a user from a meeting

 ## Minimal Requirements Breakdown